- What is a BDC?

 To facilitate these equity issuances as necessary to fund our growth, we currently maintain a program with certain selling agents through which we can sell shares of our common stock through at-the-market (“ATM”) offerings, and we seek to utilize our ATM program for these needs.

-- What is the CUSIP number for Main Street Capital’s common stock?
+- What is the CUSIP number for Main Street Capital’s common stock and outstanding corporate bonds?